fblecha/polka/README.md

 <!-- /TOC -->

-__The following completely does not work, but is README driven development__.
-E.g. write how you want the readme to work/read first, then implement the code.
+__The following is getting dangerously close to actually working___ This is README driven development, e.g. write how you want the readme to work first, then implement the code.

 # Quick Start